X11Libre/xserver/doc/Xnamespace.md

 From there, the config file is parsed and new namespaces are added.
 A new `rootWindow` is created and linked to each new namespace.
 This is where most of the "sandboxing" happens.
-Upon client connection, a ClientPriv is allcoated for the connection, and the `clientstate` hooks begin to assign the ClientPriv to a namespace.
+Upon client connection, a ClientPriv is allocated for the connection, and the `clientstate` hooks begin to assign the ClientPriv to a namespace.
+First the pre-assign client list is checked, then the `XAUTHORITY` env variable is checked.

+Events send and receive, Resource access, all is handled by the various hooks which check the different permissions.
+Example: If a namespace is made with `allow transparency` it will be allowed to render a transparent segment in a window.